Please find answers to frequently asked questions about parking enforcement below.

 Citizens may contact the Parking Enforcement Office via email at firstname.lastname@example.org, or by calling the Parking Enforcement Office at (801) 535-6628.

-You may also file a complaint via our online form.
-We can better serve you if you provide the following information: Parking Complaints Address License plate number Make, model, and color of vehicle.
-The nature of the problem.
-If you are reporting an abandoned vehicle please include how long the vehicle has been parked in that location.
+We can better serve you if you provide the following information: parking complaint’s address; license plate number; the make, model, and color of vehicle; and, finally, an explanation of the nature of the problem.
+If you are reporting an abandoned vehicle, please include how long the vehicle has been parked in that location.